gamblevore/speedie/Documentation/Speed.md

 Once Speedie has built a successful community...
 I'll be able to start work on a JIT.
 The `cake-JIT` will run `cake` apps at close to native `C++` speed.
 The timing on that obviously isn't up to me, it will be mostly due to the choices of a wider community.

 The point isn't so much about what `cake` can do today, but what it's potential is.
 It definitely is the right way forward, even if right now it's not as fast as a proper `C++` compile.
 Either way, you can just limit `cake` to debugging if you need more speed.

+### C++ Comparison Example

+This is not an exhaustive comparison of Speedie to C++, but it seems a fair comparison, and covers a lot of areas.

+It covers:

+* Object creation
+* Basic logic of splitting a string
+* Object destruction
+* Sorting
+* Reading files
+* Demonstrating how complex one language is to the other

+The C++ version is at: [Documentation/CppComparison/SortLines.cpp](CppComparison/SortLines.cpp) (3,976 Bytes)

+The Speedie version is at: [Examples/SortLines.spd](../Examples/SortLines.spd) (237 bytes)

+The Speedie version is **11.5x smaller** (this was *after* I deleted some #ifdef'd code and comments from the C++ version).

+The Speedie version also has much good error-checking on the file, and on app parameter handling.
+The C++ overhead is because C++ doesn't come with basic functions like "reading a file", which forces you to google or use stackoverflow to find answers to do basic things.
+Usually the simple answers are the wrong one.
+In this case, there is a 3-line C++ version of reading files, but it is very slow.
+Not good for a speed test!

+Now, I created a file with 100,000 lines, using this program [Examples/randomwords.spd](../Examples/randomwords.spd) (Again, a small program that does a lot)

+The first challenge I found in C++, was getting anything to work.
+For example, the splitter makes more sense when you return a c++ vector of `string*`, rather than string.
+This will sort faster.
+However, theres no obvious way to do it.
+Eventually I discovered that you can create a new `string*`, taking an existing `string`.
+(I'm assuming this is well optimised, because it is almost the same speed as splitting using `string_view` without any intermediate objects.)

+There were other obstacles, but after I cleared them, I ran the test.
+Here are the times I got. **Speedie was faster in every area.** (I did not do anything special to optimise the Speedie version!!
+Speedie is just fast.)

+* File Read (6.5x faster)
+    * Speedie 0.14ms
+    * C++ 0.90ms
+* Line Split (2.27x faster)
+    * Speedie 2.96ms
+    * C++ 6.73ms // (quite variable.
+I took the average. but speedie was at least 1.9x faster)
+* Line Sort (1.13x faster)
+    * Speedie 14.91ms
+    * C++ 16.91ms
+* Cleanup (1.84x faster)
+    * Speedie 0.75ms
+    * C++ 1.38ms

+**Overall, Speedie was 38% faster.**

+Additionally, the Speedie version is a lot nicer to look at.
+It reads like poetry.
+The C++ version forces you to write a lot of boiler plate code.
+Many includes, a lot of name-spaces imports,  and very awkward names like `std::chrono::steady_clock::time_point` instead of Speedie's `date`.